magidc/ideavim-anyobject/README.md

 - `dia` - Delete argument
 - `daa` - Delete argument and its separator
-- `d2a` - Deletes argument and the next one including separators
+- `2dia` - Deletes argument and the next one
 - `cia` - Change argument
 - `caa` - Change argument and its separator
-- `c2a` - Change argument and next one including separators
+- `2caa` - Change argument and next one including separator
 - `yia` - Yank/Copy argument
 - `yaa` - Yank/Copy argument and its separator
 - `via` - Visually select argument
-- `v3a` - Visually select three arguments
+- `3via` - Visually select three arguments
 - `]a` - Jump to next argument
 - `[a` - Jump to previous argument